greenerino/godot-state-machine/README.md

 Out of the box, this plugin is very generic and barebones.
 It only provides the following:
 - The `StateMachine` node, which simply keeps track of the current active `State` node, as well as calls the `State`s' `_enter_state` and `_exit_state` function hooks during state transitions.
 - The `State` node, which is a base node to be extended by you.
 You can attach behaviors for each state via the aforementioned hooks.
+  - You can opt in to some built-in `State` behaviors if you call `super()` from your own `_enter_state`, `_exit_state`, and `_ready` hooks and set the correct parameters via the editor:
+    - Simple automatic animation playing upon state enter
+    - Automatic handling of enabling/disabling physics processing

 Your state machine's delta function can be defined by a series of signal connections in your base node's `_ready` function, connecting the `State`'s `state_finished` signal directly to the `StateMachine`'s `change_state` function.
 See `Sphere.gd` for an example of this.
 For states with multiple transitions, you can connect it to your own function that conditionally calls `change_state` with a certain `State`.

 Since this is so generic, it keeps the state machine flexible.
-You could interact with the `StateMachine` in several ways:
+You could interact with the `StateMachine` in different ways:
 - Simply query the `StateMachine` for the current state, and maybe query that state for information all from your base node
-- Store process or physics process info within the `State`, then call that from your base node
 - Have `State`s actually implement `_process` or `_physics_process` functions with references to your base node, then enable and disable processing upon entering and exiting that state.
 This is what the example project does.